 Since becoming a Quaker in 1995, and selling her business a couple of years later, she has run a community centre in London’s East End, worked with street homeless people and refugees, set up a microcredit programme in London, and worked as a research associate for the Prison Reform Trust.

 Having worked with writers for almost thirty years in her publishing career, Jennifer is now engaged in her own writing.
-Apart from a couple of collections of children’s short stories that she edited in the 1970s, Jennifer has had six books of her own published, and has edited one.
-Her first novel, The Emancipation of B, will be published by Roundfire in February 2015, and her latest non-fiction book, A Little Book of Unknowing, in March by the Christian Alternative imprint of John Hunt Publishers.
+Apart from a couple of collections of children’s short stories that she edited in the 1970s, Jennifer has had eight books of her own published, and has edited one.
+Her first novel, The Emancipation of B, and her latest non-fiction book, A Little Book of Unknowing, were published last year, both by imprints of John Hunt Publishers.

 After a year’s travel round the world in 2001/2, Jennifer found that she did not want her flat or most of its furniture, and has felt liberated by letting go of many of her possessions.
 Although she now lives in central London, her flat is small and quiet: an urban retreat, with an occasional glimpse of the stars.